Profzubbyd/66DaysofData/README.md

 ### Day 48
 Wow, just 18 days to go.
 It's been an awesome journey so far.
 - Today, I finalized the Data collection code and I'm currently extracting the data as I type this.
 It's going to take a while to be fully extracted because the data required for this project is large.

+### Day 49
+Today, I watched a StatQuest video on Ridge regression.
+I feel I'll be applying some regularization regression models in this project so I'm getting equipped for it.